-Few other animated movies feel as personal as these classics, where fairy tales, animated mischief, and catchy songs come to life.
-But, despite the wholesome family themes of these movies, when discussions about the best Disney movies come up, things can get heated.
+Few other films are as personal or magical as the best Disney movies, where fairy tales, animated mischief, and the best musicals come to life.
+But, despite the wholesome themes of these family movies, when discussions about the best movies from Disney come up, things can get heated.

-After more than 80 years, hundreds of films, and heaps of personal bias from nostalgic memories, one thing is certain – no one’s top Disney movie list will ever be the same.
-However (luckily), we’ve picked ten standouts that are must watches for every Disney fan.
-From the animated classics to newer Pixar movie adventures, here is our list of the best Disney movies.
+After more than 80 years, hundreds of films, and heaps of personal bias from nostalgia, no one’s top Disney movie list is the same (and let’s not even get into the best Disney villains or Disney Princesses argument).
+However, we’ve picked the standouts that are ‘must-watches’ for every fan.
+From the animated classics to the best Pixar movies, here is our list of the best Disney movies.

 What are the best Disney movies of all time?